dmcki23/MultiplicativeECA/src/Paper/Paper.md

 # Summary

 Elementary cellular automata (ECA) is a set of simple binary programs that produce complex output and quaternions are frequently used in 3D graphics.
 Both are well-studied subjects, this Java library puts them together in a new way.
-This project changes additive cellular automata into multiplicative automata [@Wolfram,page 861] via permutations, hypercomplex numbers, and pointer arrays.
+This project changes additive cellular automata into multiplicative automata \cite[p.861]{Wolfram} via permutations, hypercomplex numbers, and pointer arrays.
 Valid solutions extend the binary ECA to complex numbers, produce a vector field, make an algebraic polynomial, and generate some interesting fractals.

 # Statement of Need